jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 <img src="/assets/capsule/fc.jpg" style="border:none;width:70%;">
 </div>

-If we pass the Picasso's "Portrait of woman in d`hermine pass" into a CNN classifier, the classifier may mistaken it as a real human face.
-CNN is good at detecting features but far less effective at exploring the spatial perspective, size and orientation between features.
+If we pass the Picasso's "Portrait of woman in d`hermine pass" into a CNN classifier, how likely that the classifier may mistaken it as a real human face?
+CNN is good at detecting features but far less effective at exploring the spatial relationships among features (perspective, size, orientation).

 <div class="imgcap">
 <img src="/assets/capsule/picasso.jpg" style="border:none;width:40%;">
 </div>

-For example, the following picture may fool a CNN model in believing that this a good human face  sketch.
+For example, the following picture may fool a simple CNN model in believing that this a good sketch of a human face.

 <div class="imgcap">
 <img src="/assets/capsule/face2.jpg" style="border:none;width:20%;">
 </div>

-A CNN model extracts the features correctly for the neurons in the lower layer, but wrongly activates the neurons in the layer above for the face detection because the spatial orientation, separation and size information is lost when the signal is propagate upwards.
+A CNN model extracts the features correctly for the neurons in the lower layer, but can wrongly activate the neurons in the layer above for the face detection in a simple CNN model.

 <div class="imgcap">
 <img src="/assets/capsule/face4.jpg" style="border:none;width:60%;">
 </div>

 Now, we imagine that each neuron contains the likelihood as well as properties of the features.
-For example, it outputs a vector like (likelihood, orientation, size).
-Then the neuron for the face detection will have much lower activation once we realize that the neurons that contribute the most signal to this parent neuron do not agree on size and orientation.
+For example, it outputs a vector containing [likelihood, orientation, size].
+Then the neuron for the face detection will have much lower activation once the model realizes that the neurons that contribute the most signal to this parent neuron do not agree on size and orientation.

 <div class="imgcap">
 <img src="/assets/capsule/face5.jpg" style="border:none;width:60%;">
 </div>

-Instead of reusing the term neurons, we use the term **capsules** to indicate that capsules output a vector instead of a single scaler value.
+Instead of using the term neurons, the technical paper uses the term **capsules** to indicate that capsules output a vector instead of a single scaler value.

 ### Viewpoint and style invariant

-Another challenge for deep learning is to handle viewpoint and style variant.
+A CNN model with more convolution layers and deeper feature maps may mitigate or resolve this issue.
+In addition, we generalize the model by training it with datapoints in different viewpoint variant (orientation, perspective) and style variant (stroke width, font type).
 MNist dataset contains 55,000 training data. i.e. 5,500 samples per digits.
-It is un-imaginable that children read this large amount of sample to learn digits.
-In many visualization problems, we collect data with different perspective (viewpoint) or style (stroke size).
-With pose information as part of the information extracted by capsules, we may build a more effective viewpoint and style invariant model that require less labeled data.
+It is unlikely that children need to read this large amount of samples to learn digits.
+With feature property as part of the information extracted by capsules, we _may_ generalize the model better without an over extensive amount of labeled data for different classes and variants.

 ### Capsule